phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ### Frontend

 I used ThreeJS, React, MobX.
 This is a very comfortable combination to create reactive declarative GPU-accelerated 2D/3D-scenes, with easy reusability of components.
+I can recommend it.

 ## Processing Scripts